|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed May 21, 1943

-Assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 43rd Bombardment Group (43rd BG), 64th Bombardment Squadron (64th BS).
 No known nose art or nickname.

 On July 27, 1942 one of nine B-17s on a bombing mission against Buna.

-On May 20, 1943 took off from 7-Mile Drome near Port Moresby in the afternoon on a flight to Dobodura Airfield Armed with a mix of 300 pound bombs and 20 pound fragmentation bomb clusters for a night bombing mission over Rabaul.
+On May 20, 1943 in the afternoon took off from 7-Mile Drome (Jackson) near Port Moresby piloted by Captain Joseph W. Geddes armed with 300 lbs bombs and 20 lbs fragmentation cluster bombs flying northward to stage from Dobodura Airfield for a night mission over Rabaul.

-On May 21, 1943 one of five B-17s that took off from Dobodura Airfield at 1:00am to bomb Vunakanau Airfield and Rapopo Airfield then return to 7-Mile Drome near Port Moresby.
+On May 21, 1943 at 1:00am took off from Dobodura Airfield piloted by Captain Joseph W. Geddes as one of five B-17s on a night mission to bomb Vunakanau Airfield and Rapopo Airfield near Rabaul then returned to 7-Mile Drome.
 At 4:20am, this B-17 bombed the Kokopo and Rapopo area.

 After departing the target area, this B-17 was intercepted and shot down by a J1N1 Irving piloted by Shigetoshi Kudo over Putput plantation.
 This B-17 was the second night fighter victory using oblique firing 20mm cannons.
 Previously that same night, Kudo shot down B-17E 41-9244.
-He returned to Lakunai Airfield at 5:35am, having expended only 178 rounds.
+He returned to Lakunai Airfield at 5:35am, having expended only 178 rounds against both bombers.

 Gordon Manuel would later report: